MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Get-Mailbox.md

 The InactiveMailboxOnly switch specifies whether to include only inactive mailboxes in the results.
 You don't need to specify a value with this switch.

-When you use this switch, only inactive mailboxes are included in the results.

 An inactive mailbox is a mailbox that's placed on Litigation Hold or In-Place Hold before it's soft-deleted.
 The contents of an inactive mailbox are preserved until the hold is removed.

+To return active and inactive mailboxes in the results, don't use this switch.
+Instead, use the IncludeInactiveMailbox switch.

 ```yaml
 Type: SwitchParameter